iciclespider/mezzanine/README.rst

 A virtual domain or host is created by adding a Site under Site->Sites.
 Each Site is associated with a set of Settings, which determines what is displayed for that domain.
-A set of Setting can have more than one Site referring to it, allowing for different domain names displaying the same content.
+A set of Settings can have more than one Site referring to it, allowing for different domain names displaying the same content.

-So to create a simple, initial site, add a new Settings record under Configuration->Settings and give it a name.
+To create a simple, initial site, add a new Settings record under Configuration->Settings and give it a name.
 The current items available for configuration drive a template and css hierarchy which allows for the implementation of a wide variety of different types of themes.